Writing effective goals or objectives is arguably the most important first step in helping an organisation or department be successful.

 Yet, articulating these statements can be very difficult.
 Even knowing the difference between these basic terms can be confusing!

-In a report commissioned by The Economist, nearly 90 percent of leaders from companies with US$1 billion in revenues admitted they failed to achieve their goals.
-Why?
-Because of poor planning and execution.
+The Economist reported nearly 90 percent of leaders from companies with US$1 billion in revenues admitted they failed to achieve their goals.

 I believe 100% in good planning and execution.
 I also believe The Economist missed a key point that people – especially at senior levels – often don’t know how to write an effective goal.

-Instructions to Write Objectives
+Instructions to Write Goals and Objectives

 The questions underline a key point.
 To write the best objectives, talk, listen and collaborate with other people.
 Go find senior people you trust (or are simply too important not to engage) or close colleagues you can listen to criticism, but not negativity.